Sebastian Pelzer

 Sebastian Pelzer (born 24 September 1980) is a German former professional footballer who played as a left-back and centre-back.
 Pelzer represented Germany at youth level and made 130 appearances in the second Bundesliga.
 As a 15-year-old Pelzer played as left-back for the German National U15 side that played against England U15's in the Olympiastadion (Berlin) in front of 70,000 people, they won 3–0.
-On 28 December 2019, Pelzer was announced as the new technical director for Major League Soccer franchise Chicago Fire.
+Pelzer is currently the Chief Sports Officer of Swiss Super League club FC Lugano.
+He was previously the technical director for Major League Soccer franchise Chicago Fire.

 Playing career

 Born in Trier, Pelzer began his career with FSV Salmrohr before joining 1.
 FC Kaiserslautern as a 16-year-old.
 He played for the U19's for two years before progressing to their reserve side for three years when he was promoted to first team by Otto Rehhagel who coached the club to the Bundesliga title in 1998.

+English Premier League

 In 2002 he moved to England, signing for Blackburn Rovers.
 He made his debut as a reserve player before making his first team appearance in the Football League Cup against Walsall.
 However, injuries were to blight his time at Blackburn and he was unable to make it back into the first team.

+Return to Germany with Eintracht Trier

 He returned to Germany after eighteen months at Ewood Park, joining his hometown club, SV Eintracht Trier 05 who were fighting relegation at the time.
 Pelzer helped the club back into safety where they finished that season in impressive 11th place.
 He played here for a season and a half, leaving in 2005 after the club's relegation from the 2.
 Bundesliga.
 Linked to A.C.
 Perugia Calcio, Real Murcia, Hannover 96 and Borussia Mönchengladbach he instead was advised by his agent to make the short journey to 1.
 FC Saarbrücken, where he played for one season.
 Despite ambitious plans for promotion with the signing of players such as Mustapha Hadji Saarbrücken suffered relegation, and Pelzer left the club.
-He then signed for Dynamo Dresden in October 2006, where he became a fans' favourite, and was made captain just two months after signing.
-The club came close to promotion into the second Bundesliga but faltered late on in the season.
-Pelzer helped lead the club to success in the Saxony Cup competition of 2007.